AhmedKhattab1993/lean-tooling-/README.md

 ```

 Defaults such as the Lean project directory (`lean/`) and data folder are inferred from `lean/lean.json`.
 Override paths with environment variables: `LEAN_PROJECT_ROOT`, `LEAN_DIR`, or `LEAN_CONFIG`.

+Backtests automatically mimic the upstream Lean CLI layout: each run writes logs, summaries, and artifacts under `lean/<Project>/backtests/<UTC timestamp>/` (or `lean/backtests/<UTC timestamp>/` if the config sits at the root).

 ### Environment Variables